-Primary Aim: (H1) to evaluate the efficacy of MBSR in the treatment of PTSD.
+Objectives: The aim of the study is to evaluate the efficacy and safety of DTMS for the treatment of PTSD.

 Patient Population: 176 male and female subjects, 22-68 years of age, currently diagnosed with PTSD according to the DSM-V criteria.

 Structure: A randomized, controlled, prospective, 9 week, double blind, multicenter study.

 Blinding: The treatment administrator, study rater, all study personnel and patients will be blinded to the treatment being administered.

 Concurrent Control: The study group will receive active DTMS treatment and the control group will receive inactive, sham treatment.

 The purpose of this study is to determine if there are any differences in the improvement of MDD and PTSD symptoms when using two different types of ECT, and also to determine what effect recalling two different memories (a positive memory or negative PTSD memory) just prior to receiving ECT may have on PTSD symptoms.
 The two types of ECT treatment to be used in this study are called right unilateral ultrabrief (RUL UB) ECT and bilateral brief pulse (BL BP) ECT.
 Both types of ECT are widely used in the treatment of depression and are commonly used when ECT is recommended.
 This study will involve 70 (35 local and 35 at Long Beach VA site) subjects who are veterans suffering from MDD and PTSD.

 We propose a randomized controlled clinical trial of 1,200 military service members who are at increased risk for suicide but not currently in behavioral health treatment.
 We are testing the effectiveness of a brief phone-based intervention aimed at changing military member's perceptions about behavioral health therapy.
 Participants will complete five interviews over the course of one year to collect information about change in behavioral health symptoms and treatment engagement.